SimpleDataLabsInc/prophecy-docs/docs/Spark/gems/join-split/compare-columns.md

   - compare-columns
 ---

-Compare columns between two DataFrame based on the key id columns defined
+The CompareColumns Gem lets you compare columns between two DataFrames based on the key id columns defined.

 ## Parameters